 Regulation 14 – Probationary Period

 14.01 - APPOINTMENTS FROM ELIGIBLE LISTS.
-All persons appointed from open competitive, promotional or preferred eligible lists shall be subject to a probationary period of six (6) months, except as may be otherwise provided in the Regulations.
-The period of probation is expressly understood to be part of the entrance or promotional examination or reinstatement and that the status of the appointee or reinstated employee as a permanent employee is not approved until successfully completing his period of probation.
+All persons appointed from open competitive, promotional eligible, preferred eligible lists or Accommodations lists shall be subject to a probationary period of six (6) months, except as may be otherwise provided in the Regulations.
+The period of probation is expressly understood to be part of the entrance or promotional examination, Accommodation placement, or reinstatement and that the status of the appointee or reinstated employee as a permanent employee is not approved until successfully completing their period of probation.